johannestaas/dongo/README.rst

 A Django-ORM inspired Mongo ODM.

-(Requires at least MongoDB 2.6, as PyMongo does)
+Python 2.7 and 3.x compatible, and requires the database server running at least MongoDB 2.6, as PyMongo does.

 Installation
 ------------